 Don't: Be Inconsistent

 When part of a company or collaborative group of professionals, inconsistency among the email signatures of different members can repel many people.
-You should therefore consider using the same professional template for every member of your company, customized to showcase their individual information.
+You should therefore consider using the same professional template for every member of your outdoor living company, customized to showcase each individual’s information.

 Do: Be Clever with Color

 Countless people tend to recall images far better than complicated text.
 Your email signature can therefore be made more memorable through the addition of a professional image.
-Consider including the logo of the company you are affiliated with or an image of your own face.
+Consider including the logo of your design/build company or an image of your own face.
 Research suggests that colorful images containing faces have a greater chance of being remembered.

-Although an animated signature may sound impressive, it often presents problems in Outlook, which is a platform that most corporate clients will use.
-Your audience will not be able to view embedded videos or gifs and will instead be presented with a faulty signature that lowers their confidence in your expertise.
+Although an animated signature may sound impressive, it often presents problems in Outlook, which many businesses use.
+For your contacts at commercial properties, they may not be able to view embedded videos or GIFs and will instead be presented with a faulty signature that lowers their confidence in your expertise.
 To ensure that you have a fully functional email signature, ensure that you also keep image alt text in mind.
 With alt text, any member of your audience can hover over an image you’ve included to find out exactly what its function is.
 Social media links, for example, can be accompanied by alt text that states: “Like Us On Facebook” or “Follow us on Twitter.”
 The success of a good email signature lies in small details like these.

 Do: Go Mobile

 An overwhelming portion of your audience finds smartphones a faster and more convenient platform for their daily administrative tasks.
 Therefore, many people within your audience are likely to be viewing your email signature on their smartphones.
-Ensure that you accommodate and welcome these mobile users by ensuring that your links are large enough to be tapped.
+Accommodate and welcome these mobile users by ensuring that your links are large enough to be tapped.
 The font on a mobile device should also be slightly simpler, as it inherently comes with a slower reading speed.
 (Related: 6 Alternatives to Landscaping Business Cards.)

 Don't: Forget the Legalities